 Timber Sales Volume.
-DNR has sold 79 mmbf thus far this year, 16 percent of the planned 500 mmbf planned sales.
-Given current timber sales plans—and absent a new sustainable harvest calculation—sales volumes for FY 15 and future years are still estimated to total about 500 mmbf.
+DNR has sold 248 mmbf thus far this fiscal year, which is about half of the revised 491 mmbf planned for FY15.
+Given current timber sales plans—and absent a new sustainable harvest calculation—sales volumes are still pegged at about 500 mmbf in each future year.

 Uplands and Aquatic Lands Lease (Non-Timber) Revenues.
 In addition to revenue from timber removals on state-managed lands, DNR also generates sizable revenues from managing leases on uplands and aquatic lands.

-Revenues from aquatic lands are projected to total about $29.2 million in FY 15, down $1.2 million from the September estimate.
+Revenues from aquatic lands are projected to total about $30 million in FY15, up $1.1 million from the November estimate.
 Revenue expectations for FYs 16 and 17 have been revised to $32 and $31 million.
 Aquatic revenue changes in this forecast are largely due to changes in the expected revenue from DNR’s marketing of wildstock geoduck.

-Risks to the Forecast.
-Although significant curtailments in timber sales volumes were assumed in the June 2013 Forecast, final timber sales in each year may be further reduced due to environmental, operational, and policy issues.
-These risks remain for the November forecast.
-Additionally, the assumed sustainable harvest limit of 500 mmbf could prove too high.
+Notes to the Forecast.
+Although our sales volume estimate for the current fiscal year is based on the best available internal planning data, timber sales in outlying years may be reduced due to unexpected policy, environmental, and operational issues.
+The assumed sustainable harvest limit of 500 mmbf could prove too high.